rakesh-i/web-serial-plotter/README.md

 payload += "\"az\": " + String(a.acceleration.z) ;
 payload += "}";
 ```
-Note down the IP from the serial monitor once ESP32 is connected to the local WIFI.
+The JSON message should have the key and the vaule pairs.
+The keys will be taken as label for the data.
 ## Running the web-serial-plotter
 Run "standalone.html" by clicking on it.
 It should open a webpage.
 If not right click and choose any browser for runner.
 Make sure to be on the same local network as ESP32.